 You may also argue that the property wasn't in the victim's possession, the property wasn't taken from the victim's immediate presence, the property wasn't taken against the victim's will, or the defendant didn't intend to take the property when force was used.
 A Santa Barbara criminal defense lawyer may help you understand and sort out the appropriate defenses to execute based on the circumstances of your case.

 Consult an Experienced Santa Barbara Robbery Defense Lawyer

 If you've been charged with robbery in the state of California, keeping your record clear of a conviction is critical.
 The expert attorneys at the Aron Law Firm, led by William M. Aron, are dedicated to protecting you against your accusations by investigating your case in detail and building a robust defense.
 Our lawyers are well-versed in protecting clients from robbery charges and serve to help them avoid the consequences that stem from the alleged offense.

 Our firm takes a client-centered approach and aims to make the legal process as painless as possible.
-To speak with a Santa Barbara robbery defense attorney, schedule a free consultation by completing our contact form or calling us at (805) 618-1768.
+To speak with a Santa Barbara robbery defense attorney, schedule a consultation by completing our contact form or calling us at (805) 618-1768.